signalogic/SigSRF_SDK/mediaTest_readme.md

 WARNING: p/m thread 0 has not run for 45.39 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.02, last encode time = 0.04, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 45.38
 ```

-this can indicate seek times for stream group output wav files are negatively impacting performance.
+this can indicate seek times for output wav files are negatively impacting performance.
 The key text is "last stream group time" -- in the above example, this is showing 45 msec spent while other thread processing sections show minimal or no time spent.
 In such a case we can enable the ENABLE_WAV_OUT_SEEK_TIME_ALARM flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in mediaMin cmd line -dN options to further investigate:

     -d0x20000000c11

-the above -dN entry specifies dynamic session creation, packet arrival timestamps are valid and should be applied, and stream group output wav file seek time alarm set to 10 msec.
+the above -dN entry specifies dynamic session creation, packet arrival timestamps are valid and should be applied, and output wav file seek time alarm set to 10 msec.
 If mediaMin display output and event log shows a warning message such as:

     WARNING: streamlib says mono wav file write time 16 exceeds 10 msec, write (0) open(1) = 0, merge_data_len = 320, filepos[0][1] = 499224

 then it's clear that wav file write seek times are an issue.
 To change the write time alarm threshold, look for uStreamGroupOutputWavFileSeekTimeAlarmThreshold in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> (a member of the DEBUG_CONFIG struct defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/config.h" target = "_blank">shared_include/config.h</a>).

-Note that additional example of event log pre-emption warning messages are given in [Real-Time Performance]("user-content-realtimeperformance") above.
+Note that additional example of event log pre-emption warning messages are given in [High Performance and Real-Time Performance]("user-content-highperformancerealtimeperformance") above.

 Below are some examples of -g entry, including ramdisk and dedicated media folder.
 If a ramdisk exists, then the mediaMin command line might contain: